What is a Colorado LLC?

 - File and pay your Colorado Taxes

 Forming an LLC in Colorado can only be done online.
-You can file your Colorado LLC’s Articles of Organization here: http://www.sos.state.co.us/biz/FileDoc.do
+You can file your Colorado LLC’s Articles of Organization here: Colorado Secretary of State: File a Form

-If you need help forming your LLC in Colorado, watch our step-by-step videos.
+If you need help forming your LLC in Colorado, follow our step-by-step guides.

 Do I need a lawyer to form an LLC in Colorado?

 No, it’s not a legal requirement to use a lawyer to form your LLC.
 Forming an LLC in Colorado is simple.
-You can watch our free videos here which will walk you through all the steps.
+You can read our free guides, which will walk you through all the steps.

 We’ll teach you how to: